Recommended Resources for Job Seekers

-Jennifer recently contributed to the all new, updated Resumes for Dummies, 7th Edition (John Wiley & Sons, 2015) by Career Directors International founder, Laura DeCarlo.
-In addition to learning strategies for handling common resume writing dilemmas, including time gaps and career changes, you’ll find more than 40 samples by top professional resume writers featuring the latest design trends and resume writing best practices to help inspire you.
-Feeling intimidated when it comes to the modern day job search — dealing with applicant tracking systems, how to use social media effectively, or how to manage online privacy and security?
-Take the fear out of getting started and pick up your copy today!
+Jennifer contributed to the all new, updated Resumes for Dummies, 8th Edition (John Wiley & Sons, 2019) by Career Directors International founder, Laura DeCarlo, in addition to the 7th edition (published in 2015).
+Learn strategies for handling common resume writing dilemmas, including time gaps and career changes.
+Get inspired by more than 40 resume samples from top professional resume writers.
+See the latest design trends.
+Learn best practices on dealing with applicant tracking systems.
+Take the fear out of getting started with this essential job seeker resource.

-Job search communications have changed a lot in recent years, leaving many job seekers confused about how and when to effectively incorporate e-notes, cover letters, recruiter letters, and networking letters into their search strategy.
+Do you still need a cover letter?
+The short answer is yes!
+Job search communications have changed a lot in recent years, leaving many job seekers confused.
 Jennifer’s work appears in Modernize Your Job Search Letters: Get Noticed…Get Hired and Gallery of Best Cover Letters, 4th Edition.
-Find strategies and samples from Jennifer and other professional resume writers in both of these publications to help take you from the ho-hum (“Enclosed is my resume…”) to the attention-grabbing.
+Find strategies and samples here to help take your letter from boring (“Enclosed is my resume…”) to attention-grabbing.

 Want to know what your references are really saying about you?
-Our partner Allison & Taylor has been providing reliable reference check services for professional and executive-level candidates for more than 30 years and can provide you with the strategic knowledge you need to make smart choices about your references and avoid unforeseen pitfalls.
+Our partner Allison & Taylor has been providing reliable reference check services for professional and executive-level candidates for more than 30 years.
+Make smarter choices about your references and avoid unforeseen pitfalls.

 A few of our favorite websites for job seekers

-LinkUp is a job search engine that includes only postings pulled directly from company websites, eliminating the need for job seekers to sift through the duplicate listings and old postings that plague some of the better known sites.
+LinkUp includes only postings pulled directly from company websites, eliminating the need for job seekers to sift through the duplicate listings and old postings that plague some of the better known job boards.

 Job-Hunt.org always contains a wealth of trustworthy and up-to-date information on all things job search.